Chemical Peels

 Ideally you should have peels done on a regular basis, and they can be combined with other skin therapies like microneedling and a good home care regimen to maintain your skin’s natural radiance and health.
 Chemical peels also improve skin texture and help treat pigmentation and sun damage, as well as help to clear acne and improve scarring.

-We offer several types of chemical peels and we’ll evaluate your skin type to determine what is best for you.
+We offer many types of chemical peels and we’ll evaluate your skin type to determine what is best for you.
 This is a quick in-office procedure and depending on the type of peel used, there may be a period of redness and flaking skin for a few days after your peel.
 Our aestheticians can recommend skin care products and makeup that can be used immediately after your peel, and over the longer term to help maintain your results.

-The types of peels we offer include:
+Some of the types of peels we offer include:

 Dermaplaning

-This treatment is remarkably effective in it is dual exfoliation, the great news is there is very little downtime and your skin feels glam!
+This treatment is remarkably effective in it is dual exfoliation.
+The great news is there is very little downtime and your skin feels glam!

-FAQs about Chemical Peels and Dermaplaning:
+FAQs about Chemical Peels and Dermaplaning

 What is a chemical peel?

-A Chemical Peel is the application of low pH solutions to the skin in a controlled manner which will remove dead skin cells and stimulate the growth of collagen and elastin.
+A chemical peel is the application of low pH solutions to the skin in a controlled manner which will remove dead skin cells and stimulate the growth of collagen and elastin.

-Depending on whether you opt for a superficial, medium, or deep treatment, a chemical peel can address skin concerns ranging from pigment changes and mild sun damage to more extensive wrinkles and lesions.
+Depending on whether you opt for a superficial, medium or deep treatment, a chemical peel can address skin concerns ranging from pigment changes and mild sun damage to more extensive wrinkles and lesions.
 Common reasons for opting for this procedure are the reduction of fine lines and wrinkles as well as enhancement to the texture and clarity of skin.

 A chemical peel is one of the least invasive ways to improve the appearance of your skin, and the procedure takes less than an hour to perform.